Sebastián Domínguez: International career

 On 31 August 2009 Domínguez was called up by coach Diego Maradona for the Argentina national team, along fellow Vélez Sársfield teammates Nicolás Otamendi and Emiliano Papa.
 With Argentina, the defender started the World Cup qualifier games against Brazil and Paraguay (both defeats for Argentina).

 Domínguez was later called by coach Alejandro Sabella for the 2011 and 2012 editions of the friendly competition Superclásico de las Américas, in which he captained the national team.
 He was also called by Sabella for 2014 World Cup qualifying matches, including the last two against Peru and Uruguay.
 However, he did not take part of the squad for the World Cup.

+Managerial career

+After retiring, Domínguez worked as a panelist in TV sport programmes before joining the staff of Hernán Crespo at Al-Duhail in 2022.
+On 5 April 2024, he was appointed manager of Tigre.

+On 27 December 2024, Domínguez agreed to return to Vélez, now as first team manager.
+The following 2 March, however, he resigned.

 Personal life

 Domínguez studied architecture, but did not get far in his career.
 He plays guitar and harmonica and enjoys Argentine and British rock.

 In 2014, Domínguez graduated as a football coach in Argentina.

 In November 2020, Domínguez spoke about homosexuality in association football, saying that it is a problem for footballers to not "interpret, understand, and accept" homosexuals and that it was a "debt" that footballers had with the gay community.
 He went on to say that footballers were "cavemen" regarding homosexuality and said that it did not matter "whether [you] are gay to play football."